 Anonymous.
 That shall be his name.
 The weather outside mirrored the pandemonium he was struggling with internally.
 The cold feeling of rejection she left him in.
 He knew.
 She had found another man.
 Someone better. stronger, more affectionate, handsome…

 He couldn’t take it anymore.
 He wrote a letter.
 A one which would describe how he was broken.
 He couldn’t face her abandonment.
-Once the letter was written he trudged to the bridge which wend over a fast current river.
-The post box was located at its center.
-In the blistering cold and spiteful rain.
+Once the letter was written he trudged to the bridge, which went over a swift meandering river.
+The post box was located at its centre.
+Through the blistering cold and spiteful rain.
 He didn’t care.
 The letter was signed. sealed and sent.

 All that remains of him is that letter he sent.
 His last word.
 His legacy.
 His pride.
 The only question which remains is: Will it be delivered?